a-sit-plus/wallet-issuing-backend/README.md

 `GET /credentials/status/1` returns the revocation list in a VC-compatible format, i.e. [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/).

-`POST /issue` for the MVP to issue credentials into the App.
-User needs to scan an invitation barcode from `GET /initialize`.

-`GET /initialize` displays QR codes for the MVP to scan with the App and start getting credentials.

-`GET /revoke/list` displays a list of revoked credentials for the MVP.

-`GET /revoke?vcId={foo}` revokes a credential for the MVP.

 `POST /pupilid/issue` issues a PupilId into the App.
 User needs to perform a device binding first.

 `POST /binding/start` initiates the device binding process in the App.
 User needs to scan a QR Code with a nonce first to be authorized to access this endpoint.